Nervosys/Botnix/maintainers/scripts/README.md

 # Maintainer scripts

-This folder contains various executable scripts for nixpkgs maintainers, and supporting data or nixlang files as needed.
+This folder contains various executable scripts for botpkgs maintainers, and supporting data or nixlang files as needed.
 These scripts generally aren't a stable interface and may changed or be removed.